Pediatric Pharmacy

 • Research

-*During General Pediatrics II, the resident will serve as the primary preceptor for 2 APPE students.
+*During the Selective rotation, the resident will serve as the primary preceptor for 2 APPE students.

 • Elective Rotations